dmawardi/Go-Template/README.md

 | p type | v0 | v1 |
 | ------ | ---- | ------- |
 | g2 | admin | moderator |

+What about record level control? eg. User can only edit their own profile

+For sake of flexibility, reducing casbin policy model complexity, and to avoid having to create a new policy for each new record, we will use custom application logic within handlers to check if the user is the owner of the record to allow passing of the request to the service.

+Request -> Authorization (does user have permission through role?) -> Validation (does user own record?) -> Service (perform CRUD operation)

 ## To run using Docker